craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Classes/Custom Class - Psion.md

 	- For three Effort, when you or an ally within 30ft of you is the target of an attack, you form an ectoplasmic distraction or blockade, imposing disadvantage on the Attack.

 #### The Lies of Reality
-At tenth level, when you invoke a Psychosolidics, Pschychometalbomism, or Telepathy Discipline, you may invoke one Discipline you know of the either of the other two Discipline types, as a Bonus Action.
+At tenth level, when you invoke a Psychosolidics, Pschychometalbomism, or Telepathy Discipline, you may invoke one Discipline you know of one of the other two Discipline types, as a Bonus Action.

 #### Mind as Body, Body as Mind
 At fourteenth level, your ability to invoke Psychometabolism Disciplines has become nearly innate.
 When you invoke a Psychometabolism Discipline on your turn, it costs you one less Effort to invoke than it normally would.